AdobeDocs/campaign.en/help/v8/start/manage-permissions.md

 1. **[!UICONTROL Content contributors]** (content)

-   The operators in this group can access the Content folders, within the framework of **[!UICONTROL Content management]** (optional Adobe Campaign module).
-This group does not grant any additional rights.
+   Users in this group can access the Content folders, in the context of the **[!UICONTROL Content management]** add-on.
+This group does not grant any additional permissions.

 1. **[!UICONTROL Access to reports]** (report)

-   This group is reserved for external operators, to access the delivery reports via a Web access.
+   This group is reserved for external operators, to access the delivery reports via a [Web access](../start/campaign-ui.md#web-browser).

 1. **[!UICONTROL Workflow execution]** (workflow)

-   This group lets you assign operators the right to manage workflows which are unrelated to campaigns.
+   The **[!UICONTROL Workflow execution]** group lets you control the execution and approval of targeting workflows: the WORKFLOW named right is mapped to this group's operators.
+It is required for all actions on workflows, in addition to access rights to the data files.
+By default, the **[!UICONTROL Workflow execution]** group has read-only access to standard targeting workflow files and workflow templates.
+Operators in this group also have read and write access to the pending approvals file.

 1. **[!UICONTROL Workflow supervisors]** (workflowSupervisor)

-   The operators in this group receive an email notification in case of alerts concerning campaign workflows.
+   Users in this group manage workflow approvals and receive an email notification in case of alerts concerning campaign workflows.

 1. **Local / Central management** (central / local)

-   These groups let you use **[!UICONTROL Distributed marketing]** (optional Adobe Campaign module).
+   Users in this group can use **[!UICONTROL Distributed marketing]** add-on.

 1. **[!UICONTROL Offer managers]** (offer)

-   The operators in this group can create and maintain offers.
+   The operators in this group can create and maintain offers when using the Interaction add-on.
 [Learn more](../interaction/interaction-operators.md).

    This group contains the following named rights:

     * **[!UICONTROL INSERT FOLDERS]**: Right to insert folders into the Adobe Campaign tree (provided you have editing rights for the concerned branches),
     * **[!UICONTROL EDIT FOLDERS]**: Right to alter folder properties such as internal name, label, associated image, sub folder order, etc.

+    Permissions assigned to Offer managers enable them to carry out the following tasks:

+    * Modify **[!UICONTROL Design]** environments.
+    * View **[!UICONTROL Live]** environments.
+    * Configure administration functions (pre-defined spaces and filters).
+    * Create and update categories.
+    * Create offers.
+    * Configure offer eligibility.
+    * Approve offers.

+    >[!NOTE]
+    >
+    >**Offer managers** can only approve an offer if no reviewer is specified, or if they have been set as reviewers in the offer template.

+    Offer manager permission matrix per environment is available in [this page](../interaction/interaction-operators.md#recap-of-rights-according-to-operator).

 ### Create a product profile{#create-product-profile}